mrphilroth/mrphilroth.github.com/_posts/2013-04-02-significance-of-the-heats-streak.md

 For events with a random outcome, the number of streaks that will occur can be modeled by an exponential decay.
-Using the [method of least squares](http://en.wikipedia.org/wiki/Least_squares), I found the paramters for that exponential decay that best fits the data.
+Using the [method of least squares](http://en.wikipedia.org/wiki/Least_squares), I found the parameters for that exponential decay that best fits the data.
 The result is shown in red and describes a model where each team has about a 50% chance to win an individual game (48.8% to be exact).
 This makes lot of intuitive sense, but that situation doesn't accuratly describe